Use customer-managed storage accounts in Azure Monitor Logs

 Be located on the same region as the workspace it's linked to.

 Allow Azure Monitor to access the storage account.
-If you chose to allow only select networks to access your storage account, select the exception Allow trusted Microsoft services to access this storage account.
+To allow only specific networks to access your storage account, select the exception Allow trusted Microsoft services to access this storage account.

 If your workspace handles traffic from other networks, configure the storage account to allow incoming traffic coming from the relevant networks/internet.

 Coordinate the TLS version between the agents and the storage account.
-We recommend that you send data to Log Analytics by using TLS 1.2 or higher.
+We recommend that you send data to Azure Monitor Logs by using TLS 1.2 or higher.
 Review the platform-specific guidance.
-If required, configure your agents to use TLS 1.2.
+If necessary, configure your agents to use TLS 1.2.
 If that's not possible, configure the storage account to accept TLS 1.0.

 Azure Storage encrypts all data at rest in a storage account.
 By default, it uses Microsoft-managed keys (MMKs) to encrypt the data.
-However, Azure Storage also allows you to use CMKs from Azure Key Vault to encrypt your storage data.
+However, Azure Storage also allows you to use customer-managed keys (CMKs) from Azure Key Vault to encrypt your storage data.
 You can either import your own keys into Key Vault or use the Key Vault APIs to generate keys.